Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Results and discussion

-These figures show that AS and PAS both provide accurate MPM and distribution predictions for all variations of cases 1 and 2.
-This was also demonstrated in \cite{VS2025} for AS.
-However, the results obtained using AS with the USMV acquisition function were slightly more accurate than the present AS with MVPD results for case 2a. $M_2$ in \Cref{fig:m123} shows that both methods produce MPM results with accuracy well within 5\% for these two cases, which is acceptable for design purposes.
-However, the results for cases 3 and 4 clearly highlight the advantage of PAS over AS combined with linear potential flow.
-The inclusion of probabilistic copula fitting in PAS significantly reduces the bias introduced by the quality of the screening indicator in AS.
-The $M_2$ values show that PAS is able to predict the target extreme MPM values with an accuracy within 10\% for all variations of cases 3 and 4, whereas AS shows deviations of up to 40\%.
-The figure also clearly shows the inherent non-conservative tendency of AS (which is problematic for design load estimation).
-This trend is not present in the results from PAS; the small deviations observed in the MPM and the distributions can be either conservative or non-conservative.
-Similar results are observed for $M_3$, which highlights that the maximum deviations of the PAS distributions compared to the ground truth are within 18\% for all test cases, and those of AS within almost 80\%.
-It should be kept in mind that the present results rely on combining both PAS and AS with linear potential flow indicators. \cite{VS2025} demonstrated that AS, when combined with a coarse-mesh CFD indicator, can yield accurate green water load distributions.
-However, obtaining indicators from 3D coarse-mesh CFD is far more computationally expensive than using linear potential flow, which highlights the advantage of PAS over AS.
+The figures in \Cref{app:rescases12} and \Cref{tab:results} show that AS and PAS both provide accurate predictions for cases 1 and 2.
+PAS outperforms AS for both cases, but still does not predict the true tail of the sagging distribution (case 2a in \Cref{fig:res2b}) well. $M_2$ in \Cref{fig:m123} shows that PAS predicts MPM values within 2\% error for these two cases.
+Similar results were found in \cite{VS2025} for AS, where the USMV acquisition function produced slightly more accurate results than the current AS with MVPD for Case~2.
+However, the results for cases 3 and 4 clearly highlight the advantage of PAS over AS when combined with a linear potential flow indicator.
+Although PAS also relies on a screening indicator, the inclusion of probabilistic copula fitting substantially reduces the bias associated with indicator quality.
+This is particularly important when the LF and HF order statistics are not very similar, a situation in which AS performs poorly while PAS remains robust.
+The $M_2$ values show that PAS is able to predict the target extreme MPM values with an accuracy (averaged over the last 10 iterations before convergence) within 2\% for both variations of case 3, and within 15\% for both variations of case 4, whereas AS shows consistently non-conservative deviations of up to 75\%.
+With the current settings, PAS predicts the one-hour MPM over all four cases within 15\% accuracy at convergence.
+Similar results are observed for $M_3$; the maximum deviations of the PAS distributions compared to the ground truth are within 19\% of the MPM for all test cases.
+It should be kept in mind that the present results rely on combining both PAS and AS with linear potential flow indicators, offering a computationally cheap way to examine these extreme responses.